Koredotcom/docs/docs/xo/searchai/content-sources/connectors.md

 To configure a new connector, go to the **Connectors** page under **Content**.
 For a new connector, click on the **+Connect** button.
 ![Connector Home](../images/connectors/connector-home.png "connector home")

 The following page shows the list of available connectors.
+The connectors are categorized according to the type of application.
 Choose the connector corresponding to the third-party application that you want to connect to and configure it.
 For detailed instructions on configuring connectors, refer to the respective documentation.

 ### Enabling RACL